 Our service project along the scenic Colorado River road and towering Wingate sandstone cliffs is trail work on several trails leading to some of the premier hiking destinations in the area.
-We'll work on trails leading to Grandstaff Canyon, Castle Rock and Fisher Towers.
+We'll work on trails leading to Grandstaff Canyon, Castle Rock, and Fisher Towers.
 We'll camp in a group campsite reserved for us by the BLM near the trails, offering us seclusion and peace in the evenings.
+There is also a chance we might work on trails outside of the Colorado Riverway.
 On our day off, we'll have our pick of areas to visit including hiking to numerous rock arches in the area.

 This project is rated as a strenuous project.